dimanikulin/dimanikulin/AIForSWArchitects_en.md

 The assitante is located [here](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) and the communication with it is in a form like with **ChatGPT** - Prompt from **User** and Response from **AI**.

+At each step it suggested to clarify current step response or go to next step.

 As input documentation for creation architecture vision the following artifacts might be considered:

 - RFP (Request for Proposal)